 Local law libraries provide ample self-help resources re: Intellectual Property and Business law.
 Typically a Non Disclosure Agreement is a great tool to help prevent disclosure of confidential information re: your ideas.
 You might need to ultimately file for a copyright, trademark, and/or patent,...Read more »

 A provisional patent application is for a utility patent but one can file a design patent application as a continuation of a utility patent application so there is some small chance that they could end up with a design patent from an initial provisional patent application.

 The whole zine (magazine) is an ode to the influence and inspiration I received in my life from the album which is explained in the introduction.
 I've taken some of my favorite lyrics and created a series of analog collages for each lyric.
 I listed the credits on the end page.
-I have reached out to...
+I have reached...
 Read more »

 Copyright infringement requires that there be a substantially similar reproduction of another's original work of authorship.
 It is a fact-intensive inquiry and may be, but is not necessarily always, tied to the actual amount of copying from the original work of authorship.
-It may be a good idea...Read more »
+It may be a good...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.